Elliott Maddox: Baltimore Orioles

 In a transaction involving three center fielders, Maddox and Rick Bladt were dealt from the Yankees to the Baltimore Orioles for Paul Blair on January 20, 1977.
 Maddox, whose first knee operation in September 1975 failed to completely correct all problems, underwent a second and more successful surgery on November 29, 1976, over the objections of Yankees general manager Gabe Paul who thought it was unnecessary and thus traded him for that reason.
 Maddox's Orioles debut was delayed by his rehabilitation from that second knee operation.
 By the time Maddox finally joined the O's in mid July, Al Bumbry established himself as a .300 hitter, and earned the starting center field job.
 The Orioles were on the road when Maddox joined his new club on July 14.
 When they returned home, Orioles PA announcer Rex Barney mistakenly referred to him as "Lester Maddox," mixing him up with the segregationist former governor of Georgia.

 Maddox went two for twelve to start his Orioles career.
 A return to Yankee Stadium helped get him out of this slump.
-He went three for four with a double & a walk in his first game back.
-The next day, he delivered an eighth inning two run single in his team's come from behind victory over Martin & the Yankees.
-He batted .262 with two home runs & nine RBIs in a part-time role in his half season in Baltimore.
+He went three for four with a double and a walk in his first game back.
+The next day, he delivered an eighth inning two run single in his team's come from behind victory over Martin and the Yankees.
+He batted .262 with two home runs and nine RBIs in a part-time role in his half season in Baltimore.
 After which, he filed for free agency.